 Your final stop on the way back into Jerusalem is in the small town of Abu Gosh.
 This Arab village has always maintained friendly relations with its Jewish neighbors and has prospered because of it.
 The town is most famous for its excellent food; many Israelis say it’s the best place in the country to get hummus, falafel and an order of kanafeh for dessert.
 Try it for yourself to find out!
 If you’re there during the day, you can also enjoy a pleasant free stop at the garden attached to the Benedictine Abbey.
 As you head back into the city in late evening, take a moment to enjoy the sight of the City of Gold bathed in the light of sunset.
 Head back to your hotel and get packed up, but keep your swimsuit and your outdoor gear handy!

 The final quadrant of your 10 day Israel itinerary is a brief stop in the south.
 Ideally, on a longer itinerary, you’ll have a few more days to spend exploring the 4700 sq miles of the Negev desert.
-But even on an abbreviated trip of just 10 days in Israel it’s worth heading south to see some world-famous highlights.
+But when you’re trying to prioritize what to see in Israel 10 days, it’s worth heading south to see some world-famous highlights.

 This itinerary will have you approaching the Dead Sea area via Route 90.
 This road looks like it cuts through the West Bank, but it is considered part of Israel’s territory and does not require any border crossings or checkpoints.
 Our recent trip was the first time we had driven that route and we were pleasantly surprised at how straight-forward it was, not to mention how close to Jerusalem.